Sign up for the Packaging Digest News & Insights newsletter.

 November 29, 2023

-These include pouches, bags, films, and other types of flexible packaging sourced from supplier breakthroughs, brand launches, and other advances of interest.
-The content is selected from Tweets by stakeholders in the flexible packaging supply chain supplemented by content drawn from the X (formerly Twitter) feeds of sister publications Packaging Digest and PlasticsToday.
+The content features pouches, bags, films, and other types of flexible packaging drawn from X (formerly Twitter) including the feeds of sister publications Packaging Digest and PlasticsToday.

 Research in edible flexible packaging.

 Pregis achieves International Sustainability & Carbon Certification (ISCC) PLUS mass certifications at two facilities.

 US cleanroom film and bags market forecast to reach $1.98 billion by 2030, expanding at a CAGR of 5.6%.